The Gorringe lab focuses on cancer precision medicine: applying genomics to clinical questions in breast and ovarian cancers.

 Ductal carcinoma in situ (DCIS) accounts for 20-25% of breast cancer and is a growing health problem, with great variation in treatment and outcome.
 After local excision, about 25% of DCIS will recur.
 There are no robust markers of recurrence risk for tailoring treatment to optimise patient outcome and minimise treatment toxicity.
 Thus, clinical management of DCIS is challenging and many women are over-treated while others might benefit from more intense therapy or monitoring.
 We aim to develop a clinical test for personalised DCIS recurrence risk, using gene copy number, immunohistochemistry and gene expression assays.
 This study will leverage unique local and international DCIS cohorts that have extensive clinical annotation and follow-up data.
 A similar study for benign breast lesions (atypical ductal hyperplasia and papillomas) is also being undertaken.

-Genomic characterisation of rare ovarian epithelial carcinoma subtypes
+Understanding rare ovarian epithelial carcinoma subtypes to improve outcomes

 While the genomic profiles of high-grade serous carcinomas have been extensively studied, little is known about the low-grade serous and mucinous subtypes.
 A major current initiative is the comprehensive Genomic Analysis of Mucinous Tumours (GAMuT) study, which analyses primary ovarian and extra-ovarian metastases with mucinous histology using copy number, expression and exome sequencing.
 The goals are to identify novel targets for therapy and to determine whether mucinous tumours from multiple tissue origins share genomic characteristics.
 A similar project is underway in low-grade serous carcinomas.